 - represent the views of residents in our area of operation.

-Update on Cycle Enfield
+September Updates on Cycle Enfield

 The Council is discussing the ‘feedback’ from the consultations on Enfield Town and Southbury Road with TfL.
 We have been unable to get any information out of LBE about the discussions, but there are rumours that TfL do not want to allow any significant changes to either scheme.
 During the ‘Statutory Consultation’ for the A105 scheme we thought the council had changed its mind about removing the northbound bus lane along London Road.
 How could we have been so stupid?!
 It now transpires that it hasn’t been changed, it’s been removed from the A105 scheme and transferred to the Enfield Town scheme!
 Here’s the wording of Paul Rogers’ email:

 In the meantime residents along the A1010 (North) could do with your support.
 You may recall that the A1010 (South) scheme was extended past its initial closure date to get more responses.
 The fact that at that point the vote showed the majority (54%) being opposed to the scheme must surely be a coincidence?
 Following the extension the Enfield Cycling Campaign tweeted that ‘we need help to save this scheme’ which resulted in the following voting pattern after the consultation ended: